archer-v/boogieman/README.md

 If `regex` is set, the probe checks command stdout after the command exits.
 With `regexInvert: false`, the regexp condition is positive when stdout matches the expression.
 With `regexInvert: true`, the regexp condition is positive when stdout does not match. `regexRequired` controls whether this condition affects the probe success; it defaults to `true`.

 The regexp match result is exported in result data as `regex`.
 If `regexCaptureGroup` is greater than `0`, the selected capture group is returned in result data as `capture`.
 Capture groups cannot be used together with `regexInvert`.
 The capture field is exported even when the regexp or capture group does not match; in that case the value is an empty string and the Prometheus metric value is `0`.

+If `captureRegex` is set, the probe checks the captured value against that expression and exports the match result as `captureMatches`.
+With `captureRegexInvert: false`, the probe succeeds only when the capture matches.
+With `captureRegexInvert: true`, the probe succeeds only when the capture does not match. `captureRegex` requires `regexCaptureGroup`.

 ### openvpn